olly-it/iot-olly/esp32-nodejs-api/README.md

 1. copy .env variables on render's environment var console
 1. as build command: "npm install"
 1. as run command: "node server.js"

+# cold start & inactivity
+After some inactivity (10-15min?) the server goes in sleeping mode and the cold start is quite slow (30-50")

+normally responses take about 170millis to be processed

+Compared to Vercel, it's faster when hot, but very slow on cold start.